atdrago/negative/docs/usage.md

 ## Move

 ### Arrow Keys
-Keep your hands on the keyboard!
 Use the arrow keys alone to nudge Negative 1 pixel in any direction.
-If you're going far, hold down `Shift` to jump by 10 pixels.
+Hold down `Shift` to jump by 10 pixels.

 ![Negative - Move with arrow keys](demo-move-shortcuts.gif)

 ### Drag
-If you'd rather use the mouse or trackpad, Negative can be moved by clicking and dragging inside the "frame" view.
-Dragging on tabs will only allow you to rearrange your tabs.
+Negative can also be moved by clicking and dragging inside the view.
+Currently, dragging on tabs will only rearrange them.

 ![Negative - Move by dragging](demo-move-drag.gif)